Naim's excellent Mu-so 2 wireless speaker now available in 'Wood Edition'

 And the price?
 Well, it'll set you back a few hundred more than the standard finish.
 The Mu-so Wood Edition (Light Oak) is available now, at a suggested retail price of £1599 (€1799, $2290).

-Fine with the regular black edition?
+Fine with the colour of the regular edition?
 See our best Naim Mu-so 2 deals 2021.

 MORE: